Carli Lloyd: Style of play

-Although she was criticised for being inconsistent at the beginning of career, and for losing possession too easily, Lloyd later developed into one of the best players in the world, and is highly regarded for her outstanding determination, mental strength, and work-ethic.
-A tenacious, energetic, and hard-working player, she also is known for her control, technique, and passing accuracy, and is capable of aiding her team both defensively and offensively, due to her stamina, strength, and tackling, as well as her ability to get into good attacking positions, and either score goals or create chances for teammates.
-These abilities, coupled with her tactical versatility, enabled her to be deployed in several midfield positions; although she began her career in the centre, as a defensive midfielder, she was most comfortable when moved to a more advanced role, as an attacking midfielder behind the forwards.
-Lloyd earned a reputation as a "clutch player", due to her tendency to score decisive goals.
-A powerful striker of the ball, she was capable of scoring from any position on the pitch, and could finish well both with her head and with her feet inside the area.
+At the beginning of her career, Lloyd was criticized for being inconsistent and for easily losing possession of the ball.
+However, she eventually developed into one of the best players in the world, and was highly regarded for her determination, mental strength, and work ethic.
+A tenacious and energetic player, she also was known for her control, technique, and passing accuracy.
+She was capable of aiding her team both defensively and offensively, due to her stamina, strength, and tackling, as well as her ability to get into good attacking positions, from which she could either score goals or create chances for teammates.
+(Note: Attributed to multiple references:) These abilities, coupled with her tactical versatility, enabled her to be deployed in several midfield positions; although she began her career in the center, as a defensive midfielder, she was most comfortable when moved used as an attacking midfielder behind the forwards.
+Because of her tendency to score decisive goals, Lloyd earned a reputation as a "clutch player".
+A powerful striker of the ball, she was capable of scoring from any position on the field.